Hard Drive Recovery Near Me?

 How long does the whole process take?

 Shipping: 2-3 days.
 Evaluation: same day received.
-Recovery: 3-5 business days for simple copies, 4-8 weeks for mechanical (head swaps).
+Recovery: 3-5 business days for simple copies, 4-8 weeks for mechanical failures requiring head swaps.
 Return shipping: 2-3 days.
 A +$100 rush fee to move to the front of the queue is available to move to the front of the queue.

 Is mail-in more expensive?

 Often cheaper.
-We include free shipping both ways, and you're not paying a middleman markup before the drive reaches the lab.
+Shipping is free both ways, and there is no middleman markup before the drive reaches the lab.

 Can I drop off in person instead?

 Yes, if you're in the Austin, TX area.
-Our lab is at 2410 San Antonio St in Austin.
-Mail-in is the same service and price; there's no advantage to dropping off unless you're already nearby.
+The lab is at 2410 San Antonio Street in Austin.
+Mail-in is the same service and price; there is no advantage to dropping off unless you're already nearby.

 What should I do if my drive is clicking and I searched for data recovery near me?